-Here, we’ll show you how to generate custom order number sequences in WooCommerce using the WebToffee plugin in detail.
+Here, you’ll learn how to generate custom order numbers in WooCommerce step by step using the WebToffee Sequential Order Numbers plugin.

 Key Takeaways